Sources: Trump to hold Ohio rally this month - NewsBreak

 Sources have told NBC4 the rally will be Saturday, April 23.

-If the rally happens on April 23, it will be 10 days before the May 3 Republican primary, which includes hotly contested races for U.S. Senate and Ohio Governor.
-Nearly all the candidates in the Senate race have invoked the former president’s name and policies during the campaign.

-Trump’s last rally in Ohio was in Lorain County in June 2021.
-He also held a rally in Circleville 10 days before the November 2020 election.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Trump’s last rally in Ohio was in Circleville 10 days before the November 2020 election.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.